derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-29/08/2024 16:18:15 : 3 Database Admins walked into a NoSQL bar.
+30/08/2024 16:17:09 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-What does 'Emacs' stand for?
-'Exclusively used by middle aged computer scientists.'
+How do you know whether a person is a Vim user?
+Don't worry, they'll tell you.
 <!-- replace-with-joke ends -->